William Pryor Letchworth: Charity and social work

 In 1873, Letchworth was appointed to the New York State Board of Charities.
 "In 1875, he had inspected all the orphan asylums, poor-houses, city alms houses, and juvenile reformatories in the state which had an aggregate population of 17,791 children."
 Following his investigation, he recommended that all children under 2 years of age be removed from these institutions, which was accepted by the state.
 In 1878, Letchworth was elected as President of the Board.
+In 1889, Oscar Craig of Rochester, New York succeeded him as president; Craig died in 1894.
 Letchworth resigned from the State Board of Charities in 1897.

 Letchworth spent the next few years traveling around Europe and the United States at his own expense to explore the treatment and condition of the insane, epileptics and poor children.
 From this research, he wrote two books: The Insane in Foreign Countries and Care and Treatment of Epileptics.
 Many of his recommendations were later adopted by Craig Colony, a state epileptic hospital which he helped to establish in Western New York in 1896.

 Letchworth served as President of the National Association for the Study of Epilepsy and the Care of Treatment of Epilepsy, and edited the Proceedings of its first Annual Meeting Letchworth Village in Thiells, New York was also named for Letchworth.

 In addition, he was President of the First New York State Conference of Charities and Corrections, as well as President of the National Conference of Charities and Correction, held in St. Louis in 1884.